STEP - Supervisory Training for Excellence in Performance

 A group in a meeting

-Managing Employee Performance—explains the many ways that supervisors can facilitate successful staff performance through an ongoing cycle of performance management.
+Managing Employee Performance - this session explains the many ways that supervisors can facilitate successful staff performance through an ongoing cycle of performance management.
 Strategies include goal-setting, clarifying and setting new expectations to employees over time, giving on-going feedback and guidance throughout the year, and sharing professional development opportunities.
 An overview of the functionality of the online performance management system is also provided.

 As of October 1, 2022, everyone appointed, promoted, or hired into a role that includes supervising staff is required to complete STEP within their first year.
 All those who were in supervisory roles prior to that date are encouraged to complete it at least once every five years to ensure they stay current with policies and procedures.